metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

 # SEE ALSO

 [CBOR::XS](https://metacpan.org/pod/CBOR::XS) is an older CBOR module on CPAN.
-It implements some behaviors around CBOR tagging that you might find useful.
+It’s got more bells and whistles, so check it out if CBOR::Free lacks a feature you’d like.
-Its maintainer has [abandoned support for Perl versions from 5.22 onward](http://blog.schmorp.de/2015-06-06-stableperl-faq.html), though, and its GPL license limits its usefulness in commercial [perlcc](https://metacpan.org/pod/distribution/B-C/script/perlcc.PL)
+Note that [its maintainer has abandoned support for Perl versions from 5.22 onward](http://blog.schmorp.de/2015-06-06-stableperl-faq.html), though, and its GPL license limits its usefulness in commercial [perlcc](https://metacpan.org/pod/distribution/B-C/script/perlcc.PL)